 4. Premature Aging

 The inflammation caused by drinking in excess doesn't just cause redness in the face, it also releases enzymes that break down the collagen and elastin in your dermis.
-This, in turn, makes your skin more prone to sagging and wrinkles.
+This, in turn, can cause wrinkles and make your skin more prone to sagging.

 This is especially true for the delicate skin around the eye area, meaning that alcohol drinkers will be more prone to crow's feet and dark droopy under-eye bags than their sober counterparts.
 Alcohol drinkers may also be more prone to sagging cheeks and jowls.